 Imaging and Examination Methods

 MRI findings, especially TFCC signal changes or tears, are crucial for forming an accurate diagnosis.
-They guide the treatment planning process, ensuring that the most suitable interventions are considered.
+They guide the treatment planning process, ensuring the most suitable interventions are considered.

 Identifying Symptoms and Signs